 The ‘why’ of Be more giraffe

-Back in March 2020, when the British government first declared a lockdown and told us all to stay home, there seemed to be a general sense of “we’re all in this together”.
+Be more giraffe was originally born out of my desire to respond to the division and conflict that proliferated during the Covid-19 pandemic.
+Back in 2020, when governments around the world were ordering lockdowns and telling their citizens to stay home, there seemed to be a general sense of “we’re all in this together”.
 Communities rallied round, people supported each other and we felt largely united by this unprecedented state of affairs.
-Back then, most of us thought it was a short term situation; we were told by our prime minister, “Just two weeks to flatten the curve”.
+Back then, most of us thought it was a short term situation; in Britain, we were told by our prime minister, “Just two weeks to flatten the curve”.

 What struck me in all of this was the overriding sense in each camp that they were right and the other ‘side’ were wrong – and how vehemently these sentiments were being expressed - especially on social media.

-Let’s put our energy into creating a better world together: One that values the individual and the whole; where we embrace life and view each other through the lens of compassion rather than judgement.
+Be more giraffe is my way of shining a light beyond the labels - onto the compassionate nature that I believe is at the heart of all human beings.
+Rather than focusing on all that we perceive is wrong with each other, and on what we don’t want, let’s put our energy into creating a better world together: One that values the individual and the whole; where we embrace life and view each other through the lens of compassion rather than judgement.

 To learn more on my thoughts about division and conflict, read my blog: Divided we fall.